 On the downside, I’ve come to acknowledge the fact that publishing your thoughts on a public venue such as this makes them somehow irrevocable.
 I happened to have blogged about things I now wish I could delete, thoughts I’m not anymore proud of, stories I don’t want to remember.

 This is the part where I confess to editing old blog posts, deleting unwanted names, sometimes even deleting entire posts altogether just because they make me cringe, as if the act would really take those parts off my past completely.
 I know it won’t, and Marian said it best when she said that maybe we’re not supposed to erase old scars.
 Still, it’s a guilty pleasure I couldn’t quite explain, and an awesome way to (uh) kill time, LOL.
 Please tell me I’m not the only one who’s doing this.

-More than a year ago, when I spent a weekend in Cebu with Joni and Mae, while lounging in the infinity pool at Shangrila Mactan, I told my girlfriends that I was already tired keeping track of the names and stories of guys I date.
+More than a year ago, when I spent a weekend in Cebu with Joni and Mae, while lounging in the infinity pool at Shangrila Mactan, I told my girlfriends that I grew tired keeping tabs of names and monthsary dates and stories of guys I date.
 (Not that there were a lot.)
-I told them I was ready to keep just one name in my heart, and to make kwento about that one guy, once and for all, for the rest of my life.
+I told them I was ready to keep just one name in my heart, to make kwento about that one guy, once and for all, for the rest of my life.
 I don’t know if J & M remember, but I like relieving moments like that, especially now that the time has finally come.

 If you’ve been following my blog/s for the past couple of years and have read some boys’ names here and there, or maybe even seen a photograph or two, well, forget all the other names except this one:

-From here on, he’s the only man I’m ever going to write about.
+From here on, he’s the only boy I’m ever going to write about.

 And from this point forward, I’m not going to be afraid of blogging with my heart.